ParadiseSS13/Paradise/docs/coding/coding_requirements.md

 - BYOND's `\his` macro can be unpredictable on what object it references.
 Take this example: `"[user] waves \his [user.weapon] around, hitting \his opponents!"`.
-This will end up referencing the user's gender in the first occurence, but what about the second?
+This will end up referencing the user's gender in the first occurrence, but what about the second?
 It'll actually print the gender set on the weapon he's carrying, which is unintended - and there's no way around this.
 - It always prints the real `gender` variable of the atom it's referencing.
 This